 Shape the urban future

-The Master of Planning is a two-year course in urban and regional planning and is accredited by the Planning Institute of Australia.
-The course equips you with professional and scholarly education enabling you to take a leadership role in statutory town planning practice as well as policy development.
+The Master of Planning is a two-year program in urban and regional planning and is accredited by the Planning Institute of Australia.
+The program equips you with professional and scholarly education enabling you to take a leadership role in statutory town planning practice as well as policy development.

 It has a strong emphasis on research rooted in social sciences and in the fast growing Western Sydney region.
-The coursework includes learning and training in history and theory, governance, professional practice, economic development, sustainability, transport planning, spatial analysis and legal frameworks for planning.
+The program work includes learning and training in history and theory, governance, professional practice, economic development, sustainability, transport planning, spatial analysis and legal frameworks for planning.

 Celebrating 25 years of Urban Planning at Western